 The girls comfortably installed together in a room, were enjoying a breakfast of ham and eggs, a stack of fluffy pancakes, home fries, orange juice, milk and coffee.

 Mary, upon learning of her friends’ rescue, had insisted they too be moved in with her and the rest of the gang.
-The eighty two rescued children, ranging from newborn to eleven were taken to the children’s ward, where a special staff was waiting for them.
-The fifty elderly rescue'es were placed ten to a room, and made as comfortable as possible.
+The eighty two rescued children, ranging from newborn to eleven years old were taken to the children’s ward, where a special staff was waiting for them.
+The fifty elderly rescued men and women were placed ten to a